Please note that this article was written before NUI Galway cancelled most on-campus activity for Semester One.

 Students have raised concerns over their timetables on account of NUI Galway’s new ‘blended learning’ system.

 Students will have both online and on-campus lectures as a part of the new structure.
-With online lectures potentially being scheduled directly before or after on-campus lectures, giving students only 10 minutes to travel between their homes and the college campus, which for most students is not doable.
+With online lectures potentially being scheduled directly before or after on-campus lectures, students could only have 10 minutes to travel between their homes and the college campus, which for most students is not doable.

-SIN spoke to students about their timetables and how the blended learning and lack of confirmed classroom space for online lectures on-campus will affect their college year.
+SIN spoke to students about their timetables and how the lack of confirmed classroom space for online lectures on-campus will affect their college year.

 “My timetable currently has me down for six on-campus lectures and seven online lectures.
 This wouldn’t be a problem except many of them are directly after each other.
 For example, one afternoon a week I have a five-hour block of campus, online, online, campus, online lectures, in that order.